QuentinRa/blog.quentinra.dev/tools-and-frameworks/editors/jetbrains/_general/index.md

 👉 Use `CTRL+E` to see available menus.

-🔥 There is a GIT menu, and a TODO menu which are helpful.
+🔥 There is a GIT menu and a TODO menu which are helpful.

 #### ContextMenu